 The NGO that runs the houses was founded in 1999, and the first house started working in 2000.
-Voluntario Global has been helping at this project since 2007.
+Voluntario Global has been helping with this project since 2007.
 The NGO tries to maintain a bond between the children and a family member, even if it's not a direct parent, as they want to rescue the relationship they can have with the children in the future.

 The ultimate goal is to allow the children to grow up in a safe environment and give them the attention their own families cannot.
 Each home houses around 15 children and two people taking care of them at a time.
-These people are called "tías" (aunts) and are responsible for the cleaning and taking care of the children.
+These people are called "tías" (aunts) and are responsible for cleaning and taking care of the children.
 Volunteers help in many different areas according to the needs of children and coordinators.

-The children that live here need constant support and the main goal of the organization is that they live in a secure environment, have a safe upbringing and quality education.
-Because of the hardships these kids had to face, they need attention, patience and a lot of love.
+The children that live here need constant support and the main goal of the organization is that they live in a secure environment, have a safe upbringing, and quality education.
+Because of the hardships, these kids had to face, they need attention, patience, and a lot of love.
 Many of them experienced situations of violence within their families, mistreatment, abuse or their parents are in prison or in rehabilitation for mental problems.
 There also are HIV+ kids who were abandoned by their parents.